joews/rubik-js/README.md

 [See it in action](http://jwhitfieldseed.github.io/rubik-js/).
 It requires a WebGL-capable browser.

-The things you can currently do with it:
+Features

  * Shuffle
  * Click and drag plane rotation
- * Solve (by replaying moves in reverse) - imperfect!
+ * Solve (by replaying moves in reverse)

-This was a learning exercise in [Three.js](http://threejs.org/), and there are plenty of rough endges.
-Some more things I'd like to do with it:
+This was a learning exercise in [Three.js](http://threejs.org/), and there are plenty of rough edges.
+TODO list:

  * Better lighting and materials
  * Support for non-WebGL browsers
  * A general solver algorithm
- * Awareness of being solved, possibly with some celebratory 3D effects
+ * Awareness of puzzle completion, possibly with some celebratory 3D effects
  * Touch support